AzureAD/microsoft-authentication-library-for-android/README.md

 ### Step 2: Create your MSAL configuration file

-**Browser-delegated Authentication:**
+**Browser-delegated authentication:**

 It's simplest to create your configuration file as a "raw" resource file in your project resources.
 You'll be able to refer to this using the generated resource identifier when constructing an instance of PublicClientApplication.
-If you are registering your app in the portal for the first time, you will also be provided with the detailed MSAL [Android configuration file](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration)
+If you are registering your app in the Microsoft Entra admin center for the first time, you will also be provided with the detailed MSAL [Android configuration file](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration)

 ```javascript
 {